syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-quickstart.md

 You can, of course, also install an alternative CNI, e.g., calico.

+{% callout %}

-> Note: There is a bug in Ubuntu that requires the older version of Cilium for this quickstart guide.
+There is a bug in Ubuntu that requires the older version of Cilium for this quickstart guide.

+{% /callout %}

 ## Deploy the CCM